programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 Admittedly, that's *quite* a lot of code to look at, but examining the output should help you to understand the underlying data structure and properties of a graph object.
 In particular, notice that:

-- Our `data` attribute stores data for each of the three categories (murder, manslaughter and abortion) under separate dictionaries.
+- Our `data` attribute stores data for each of the three categories (murder, manslaughter, and abortion) under separate dictionaries.
-- The `data` attribute qualifies which type of graph is being used (in this case 'scatter')
+- The `data` attribute qualifies which type of graph is being used (in this case 'scatter').
-- The `layout` attribute contains the figure title
+- The `layout` attribute contains the figure title.
-- The `layout` attribute contains the data associated with the `buttons` (i.e. the dropdown bar)
+- The `layout` attribute contains the data associated with the `buttons` (i.e. the dropdown bar).
 - There is no `traces` attribute since there is no animation frame associated with this figure.

 ### Using Plotly Graph Objects vs. Plotly Express

 In addition to the underlying data structure, another key point to be aware of is that creating graphs with `plotly.go` typically requires much more code than making the same graph with `plotly.px`.

 Consider the following example of building a simple horizontal barchart to show male vs. female homicide prosecutions.
-First, let's create a DataFrame which tallies prosecution counts by gender:
+First, let's create a `DataFrame` which tallies prosecution counts by gender:

 ```python
 phl_by_gender=phl_crime.groupby(["Gender of accused"], as_index=False).size()